 The CBOE Volatility Index rose 5.6 percent to 11.60 but remained well below its historical average of 20.
 In a sign of the market's low volatility, the 14-day Average True Range on the S&P 500 fell to 9.71, the lowest since February 2013.

 Orexigen Therapeutics Inc shares sank 14.7 percent to $5.81 after the US Food and Drug Administration delayed a decision on the marketing application for its obesity drug by three months.

-About 7.5 billion shares changed hands on US exchanges, above the 6.6 billion average so far this month, according to data from BATS Global Markets. - Reuters
+Volume was once again below average.
+With just 5.2 billion shares changing hands on US exchanges, Wednesday's volume was below the 5.76 billion average for the last month, according to data from BATS Global Markets. - Reuters